So, mucus in baby poop – is it worth worrying about?

 But there are some instances when mucus in your baby’s poop is worth paying special attention to.

-When should I worry about mucus in my baby’s stool?
+When should I worry about mucus in baby poop?

-There are also some times when mucus in baby poop can be a sign of something a bit more serious, so it can be worth visiting a doctor if it sticks around for a few days.
+There are also some times when mucus can be a sign of something a bit more serious, so it can be worth visiting a doctor if it sticks around for a few days.

-Mucus in baby poop may also be a sign of:
+Mucus in stool may also be a sign of:

 Allergy to animal protein